pysoftware/Reg-AuthPHP/README.md

 # Reg-AuthPHP
-Registration and authorisation PHP
+Registration and authorisation PHP.
-Using RedBeanPHP DB
+Using RedBeanPHP DB.